 Many businesses large and small dip their toes into video production by hiring a millennial with a few shooting and editing skills and then share the content on Dropbox, memory sticks and WeTransfer.
 While this is fine at the beginning, enterprise organisations soon find out that these consumer tools are neither efficient nor scalable when it comes to video.

 A video asset management platform needs to do a few things really well.
 Some of them are taken straight from the Digital Asset Management playbook and some are specific to video.
 Here is a short list of DOs and DON’Ts that you need to look out for when making the investment.

 Is Your DAM Suitable For Video?

 Don’t try to use something that is not designed specifically for video.
 If your DAM does not take video seriously, then look for one that does and integrate it.

-Don’t over complicate things.
+Don’t over-complicate things.
 A video asset management solution for a broadcaster is going to be very different than a solution for an enterprise.
-Have you ever opened an Avid or Adobe client – there are a million and one buttons to push and there isn’t an executive in the world who is going to learn how to use one of those platforms.
+Have you ever opened a video software and found dozens of buttons to push?
+This is a barrier to entry for executives.

 Do look for something that is easy to use.
 It needs to have an interface that is intuitive and can be deployed in minutes rather than hours — after all, we are all busy.